B'more for Healthy Babies

 BHB engages families with key health messages and support.

-- SLEEP SAFE media messages have had potential reach of 14 million views (impressions).
+- SLEEP SAFE media messages have had a potential reach of 14 million views (impressions).

-- BHB’s Facebook page as more than 1,500 friends
+- BHB’s Facebook page has more than 1,500 friends

 BHB works with over 100 local and regional partners.
 Key partners include CareFirst BlueCross BlueShield and more than a dozen local foundations and local and national government agencies supporting our work.
 Partner agencies include: